roomylot60/Obsidian/Obsidian/Paper/Attention Is All You Need.md

 ---
 ## 2. Background

-The goal of reducing sequential computations
+The goal of *reducing sequential computations*
-CNN base models compute hidden representations in parallel for all input and output positions Learning dependencies between distant positions is difficult cause of the numerous operations Self-attention; intra-attention relates different positions of a single sequence
+CNN base models compute hidden representations *in parallel* for all input and output positions Learning dependencies between distant positions is difficult cause of the *numerous operations* Self-attention; intra-attention relates different positions of a *single sequence* and makes this into a representation End-to-end memory networks

 ---
 ## 3. Model Architecture